Splitting formulas for the local real Gromov-Witten invariants: Moduli spaces for nodal targets

-\begin{rem} After passing to a cover of the moduli space $\wt \fM(\Si_0)$ (ordering the nodes), we can consider the product of the leading coefficients of $f$ at $y$ for each of the nodes $y$ in $\bf y^+$.
-It is a nowhere vanishing section of a complex line bundle, thus induces a canonical isomorphism \bear \ev_{y}^*( \T_{|x^+} )\cong (\T_{|y})^{\la(y)} \eear for each $y$ in ${\bf y^+}$, where $\la(y)$ is the contact multiplicity at $y$.
+\begin{rem} When $f$ is in $\wt \fM(\Si_0)$, for every node $y$ in the preimage $\bf y^+$ of the node $x^+$ of $\Si_0$, we can consider the product $a_y(f):=a(f; y_1)a(f; y_2)$ of the two leading coefficients \eqref{lead.coef.f}-\eqref{lead.coef.f.2} of $f$ at $y$.
+Then after passing to the cover of the moduli space $\wt \fM(\Si_0)$ obtained by ordering the nodes as in \S\ref{S.deg.phi}, this product is a nowhere vanishing section of a complex line bundle.
+This induces a canonical complex linear isomorphism \bear \ev_{y}^*( \T_{|x^+} )\cong (\T_{|y})^{\la(y)} \eear for each $y$ in ${\bf y^+}$, where $\la(y)$ is the contact multiplicity at $y$.
 Here $\T_{|y}=\T_{|y_1}\otimes \T_{|y_2}$ denotes the relative tangent bundle at the node $y$, which is the pullback of the relative tangent bundle $\T$ on the universal curve by the section $f \mapsto (f, y)$.
-Note that $x^+$ is fixed, so the first term in \eqref{lead.coef.iso} is trivial (and canonically trivialized by a choice of $\T_{|x^+} \cong \cx$).
-This canonically trivializes the relative tangent bundle $\T_{|y}$ after passing to a cover of the moduli space $\wt \fM(\Si_0)$. \end{rem}
+Note that $x^+$ is fixed, so the first term in \eqref{lead.coef.iso} is trivial (and canonically trivialized by a choice of a complex linear isomorphism $\T_{|x^+} \cong \cx$). \end{rem}